Log in

 DTNA Land Use Committee

 DTNA Land Use Committee is a forum to review and debate building developments and transportation updates that impact our neighborhood's built environment.
-We discuss topics surrounding housing, city planning & zoning, traffic & bicycle circulation, pedestrian safety, public-transportation improvements, historic preservation, and neighborhood greening.
+We discuss topics surrounding housing, city planning & zoning, public-transportation improvements, historic preservation, and neighborhood greening.
 The Committee takes evidence-based positions on many project proposals in our neighborhood and makes recommendations to the DTNA Board.

-Committee meets on the the fourth Monday of every month, 7:00pm to 8:00pm in the Gazebo, Plaza Level, Davies Campus, Sutter Health CPMC.
-Attendees enter and leave on the Plaza Level and not through the hospital.
+The Committee meets on the the third Wednesday of every month, 7:00pm to 8:00pm in the Gazebo, Plaza Level, Davies Campus, Sutter Health CPMC.
+Please enter and leave on the Plaza Level and not through the hospital.

 Everyone is welcome to join and participate.
 For additional information, contact Dennis Richards, Land Use Chair.